JokeryEU/JokeryEU/README.md

 ---

-I'm a Full Stack Developer, mainly using MERN stack.
+I'm a Full Stack Developer, using MERN and MEAN stack.
 My main focus is on Back-End development, designing scalable application, and delivering an amazing production ready product.

 <!-- <p>
   <b>#alwaysbestriving</b>